aws-samples/DAT301-shayons/utils/lab-solutions/bedrock-knowledge-bases-solutions.md

-# Solutions Guide: Knowledge Base-Powered Chat System 🤖
+# Solutions Guide: Bedrock Knowledge Bases 🎯
 > This guide provides detailed solutions and explanations for all exercises and challenges in the workshop.

 ## Part 3: Enhanced Prompt Templates